corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ### Connect the `MarsVoucherContract` to the `MarsVoucher` state

 After creating the contract class in a CorDapp, you must connect the contract to its correlating state.
 Add the `@BelongsToContract` annotation *in the state class* to establish the relationship between a state and a contract.
-Without this, your state does not know which contract is used to verify it.
+Without this, your state does not hold a relationship to the contract that is used to verify it.

 1. Open your `MarsVoucher` class.
 2. Insert the `@BelongsToContract` annotation with the `MarsVoucherContract` just before the definition of the `MarsVoucher` data class.